onaraighl/RESolve/OPTIMIZE/README.md

 * ![Cartoon](best_fit_nov28.png)

+_Figure shows sample results.
+Training on 1999 - 2000 (two years).
+Predictions for 2001._

 # Detailed code structure:

 Optimization procedure is called from function `myOptimization.m`.
 Input arguments are null and the output arguments are `p_opt` and `fval`: